 Amy says, “Without God, I wouldn’t be here.
 He has showed me a path and I’m following it.
 God’s given me hope.
 He’s given me strength to work through my depression, and the feeling that He loves me and I’m special.
 I know now I’m worth more than I ever thought I was.”

-Every $1.98 you can give today will help bring another person like Amy, back from the dead, out of the darkness through an Easter meal and care.
+Every $1.98 you can give today will help bring another person like Amy, back from the dead, out of the darkness through a meal and care.